sled-rs/sled-rs.github.io/performance.md

 [Pedro Ramalhete](http://concurrencyfreaks.blogspot.com/2019/11/is-left-right-generic-concurrency.html)
 and others.

+## shameless begging

-Those workshops were the primary means of supporting sled development costs.
+My workshops have been the primary means of supporting sled development costs.
 Unfortunately, they are now on hold due to coronavirus concerns.
 If you feel like this information is useful, please consider [supporting my efforts](https://github.com/sponsors/spacejam) to share knowledge and